JoseLuisMontemayor/Stock-Analysis/README.md

 # Stock-Analysis

-Helping Steve analyze a stock dataset
+Helping Steve analyze a stock dataset for an opportunity of investment.

 ## Overview of the Project